pelmeni dumplings with sour cream

 How long should Pelmeni be boiled?

-From the time the water boils and the dumplings get added anywhere from 8 minutes is good, depending on the quantity preparing.
-The less Pelmeni you make, the faster it boils.
-The more Pelmeni the longer it will take for the water to come back to a boil.
+From the time the water boils and the dumplings get added, anywhere from 8 minutes is good, depending on the quantity being prepared.
+The fewer Pelmeni you make, the faster they boil.
+The more Pelmeni, the longer it will take for the water to come back to a boil.

 What is the difference between Pelmeni and Pierogi?

 Though Vareniki are similar, the name Pierogi is considered a Polish term for dumplings.
-Ukrainians call dumplings Vareniki, the Polish call them Pierogi’s and the Russians call them Pelmeni.
+Ukrainians call dumplings Vareniki, the Polish call them Pierogi, and the Russians call them Pelmeni.
 All of which consist of the same concept, “filled unleavened dough” that gets boiled.
-Fillings vary from preference and doughs tend to get altered but are generally similar.
+Fillings vary from preference, and doughs tend to get altered, but are generally similar.

 Tips